 - Engines of Jenson Button and Kevin Magnusson roar to life on Twitter

+(2) Use purpose-built technologyFormula One cars use bleeding edge components from Kevlar tyres to carbon brakes and advanced energy recovery systems to help drivers achieve top speed whilst staying in control under stressful conditions.
+Likewise, businesses must have technology in place that will act as the support crew in the event of a disaster.
 Advances in virtualisation and cloud technology today are making hybrid DR clouds and DR-as-a-service (DRaaS) an effective choice.
 Because DRaaS doesn’t have the physical infrastructure and synchronisation requirements associated with traditional DR, it’s a flexible option.
 A hybrid cloud-based solution combines on-premise hardware, public cloud and Software as a Service (SaaS) automation software to make continuity planning easier than ever.
 The DR cloud provides companies with data backup, fail-over of servers and the ability to have a secondary data centre at a different site to allow for regional DR.

+(3) Don’t forget to test your recovery capabilitiesAll recovery plans need to be tested and this is often something businesses forget to do.
+After all, you wouldn’t think of starting a Grand Prix season without first testing every component, would you?
 There’s a method to conducting cornering tests and live DR tests.
 You can test DR, software updates and other configuration changes to your business servers every day without missing a beat.
 Test cases can be performed against the recovery systems in as little as 15 minutes depending on the application, often with no incremental costs.
 Applications and services are immediately available for other uses, enabling businesses to efficiently adopt cloud infrastructure or speed time to production for new applications and initiatives.

 Share this story